CYPRUS IS MOTORING INTO THE FUTURE

 AN INCREASING NUMBER OF CARS

-Cyprus has seen a recent influx of population, mainly from migration, and this increased the pressure on public services, which includes PUBLIC TRANSPORT.
+Cyprus continues to rank among the European Union countries with a high number of cars per capita.
+The island is said to have approximately 650 passenger vehicles for every 1,000 residents.
+The recent influx of population, mainly from migration, it seems, has increased the pressure on public services, which includes PUBLIC TRANSPORT.
 Several new developments, mainly in the suburbs, have also been built without supporting transport infrastructure.
 This means that people living there have no option but to rely on a car.
 This, in turn, has created extra vehicles on the road, which has ultimately created higher congestion throughout the island.
-In a bid to keep up with the increasing number of cars, overall road quality on the island has recently improved.
-In addition to this, there are several new road projects that are also underway.
-Road safety concerns have also been addressed, and this has seen the introduction of island-wide TRAFFIC CAMERAS that automatically record traffic violations.
+Although car ownership in Cyprus remains high, there is still a remarkably low uptake of electric vehicles on the island.

 NO SUPPORTING TRANSPORT INFRASTRUCTURE